 - Dipole communications antenna

-- Launch to polar Low Earth Orbit included
+- Launch to 310-km polar Low Earth Orbit: optional

-Tancredo Sat-1, an IOS TubeSat kit assembled by students from the Tancredo Middle School in Ubatuba, Brazil, was launched to the ISS by a Japanese H2 rocket and deployed from the Kibo module in January, 2017.
+Our launch manifest has more than 180 pre-paid customers, with most waiting for launch on our NEPTUNE rockets and some scheduled to fly with other launch providers.
+Many of our customers are using the satellites as teaching aids in university space-technology and STEM classes.
+The list of sales includes a mix of CubeSats and TubeSats (see our LAUNCH MANIFEST for a complete list).
+One of our client's satellites, the Tancredo Sat-1, an IOS TubeSat kit assembled and modified by students from the Tancredo Middle School in Ubatuba, Brazil, was launched to the ISS by a Japanese H2 rocket and deployed from the Kibo module in January, 2017.
 The school group was supported by the Brazilian Institute of Space Research (INPE), the Brazilian Space Agency (AEB), and Interorbital Systems engineers.
-It was the first TubeSat to be placed in orbit.
+It was the first IOS TubeSat to be placed in orbit and was a complete success.

 The satellite carried an audio recording device as payload, which transmitted an audio clip chosen by a contest among the school's students.
 Nearly 100 students participated in the construction of the satellites by soldering small components and designing circuits for their applications.
 Also included in the payload was an INPE simplified Langmuir probe, which studied plasma bubble formation in the ionosphere.